2i2c-org/docs/admin/environment/update-community-image.md

    then we recommend you press *Cancel* and securely authenicate using `gh-scoped-creds`.
 See the [2i2c Docs – Move code in and out of the hub with GitHub](https://2i2c.org/community-showcase/user/topics/data/git.html) for more information.
    ````

 1. This triggers the [repo2docker-action](https://github.com/jupyterhub/repo2docker-action) to build the base image and push this to the quay.io repository.
 The build process can take a few minutes.
-You can view the status of the build by visiting the {octicon}`play;1em;sd-text-info` *Actions* tab at `https://github.com/<username>/example-inherit-from-community-image`.
+You can view the status of the build by visiting the {icon}`octicon:play` *Actions* tab at `https://github.com/<username>/example-inherit-from-community-image`.

 1. When the build has finished, you can check your image hosted on quay.io by navigating to a URL of the form `https://quay.io/repository/<username>/<quay-repo-name>`, e.g. *https://quay.io/repository/jnywong/jupyter-scipy-xarray*.